10 MC 8004

-If you haven't been in touch with anyone from the Pine Mountain, VFD, this website might have some other information you want.
+If you haven't been in touch with anyone from the Pine Mountain VFD, this website can be a source of helpful information about our VFD and the Pine Mountain community.
 Just scan each page to see what's there.

-Note that this year's newsletter is available for viewing.
+Note that the annual PMVFD newsletter is posted on this website.
 It contains all kinds of information about our VFD.
 Look also at the Latest News page and the Notices page.
-Both are good sources of information.
+Both are reliable sources of information.
 And you can read the Minutes of the Board of Directors for the last four quarters.
 The minutes will give you an idea of the issues confronting our VFD, its financial standing, the number and type of fire and EMR calls since the previous Board meeting and other information.

 Fighter/Emergency Medical Responder Trainings

-All firefighters and EMR volunteers go through monthly trainings to keep them up to date on fire safety and first responder safety skills.
+All firefighters and EMR volunteers go through monthly trainings to keep them up to date on firefighting and EMR safety skills.
 Check the Calendar of Events for times and locations.

 Welcome to the OFFICIAL PMVFD website.

 Your view of pages on this website will depend on the browser you use.
 Some users believe that the best view is provided by Google Chrome.